akka/akka-http/docs/src/main/paradox/introduction.md

 ## HTTP Client API

-The client APIs provide methods for calling a HTTP server using the same @apidoc[HttpRequest] and @apidoc[HttpResponse] abstractions that Akka HTTP server uses but adds the concept of connection pools to allow multiple requests to the same server to be handled more performantly by re-using TCP connections to the server.
+The client APIs provide methods for calling an HTTP server using the same @apidoc[HttpRequest] and @apidoc[HttpResponse] abstractions that Akka HTTP server uses but adds the concept of connection pools to allow multiple requests to the same server to be handled more performantly by re-using TCP connections to the server.